Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           However, this requires SCS of version > v32.8.
 Version 46: (updated by CamDawg)
         * The compatibility fix with SCS introduced in v45 would fail if SCS was installed first due to a bad path.
-SCS Should be installed after Item Upgrade regardless.
+SCS should be installed after Item Upgrade regardless.